wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

   - When two ready tasks are started they immediately read their input files.
 For instance, if task2 and task3 are ready and can both run simultaneously (enough cores, enough RAM), they do start at the same time and read their input files simultaneously.
-The important point here is that these tasks then split the disk bandwidth equally.
+Importantly, these tasks then split the disk bandwidth equally.

 <div class="ui accordion fluid app-ins">
   <div class="title">